 — Hana Schank and Elizabeth Wallace, The Ambition Decisions

-ON FEMINISM WITH JAMIESON WEBSTER
+WITH JAMIESON WEBSTER

 Clinical psychologist and psychoanalyst Jamieson Webster discusses Rebecca Solnit's seminal studies on women being silenced, debased and assaulted in her two recent books, Men Explain Things to Me, and The Mother of All Questions.